DioxusLabs/dioxus/README.md

 Need to test your code?
 `dioxus test`

+Need to convert some html into rsx?
+`dioxus convert file.html >> file.rs`

 Need to build your code into a bundle?
 `dioxus build --outdir public`

-Need to publish your code to GitHub pages, Netlify, etc?
-`dioxus publish --ghpages myrepo.git`

 # Use in your project
 ---